Phoenix College is pleased to announce the appointment of Clyne Namuo as Interim President. Dr. Namuo assumed the role on March 22, 2021.

 Dr. Namuo holds a Doctor of Philosophy in Higher Education Strategy from the University of Arizona’s Center for the Study of Higher Education, a master’s degree in information systems from San Diego State University, and a bachelor’s degree in marketing from the University of Hawaii.
 Go Wildcats!
 Go Aztecs!
 Go Warriors!

-He is active in the community as the former Board President of Habitat for Humanity Sierra Vista, a commissioner for the Industrial Development Authority, a former member of the Sierra Vista City Council’s Citizen Advisory Commission, and as the current President of the Asian Pacific Islander Association constituency group within Maricopa County Community College District.
+He is active in the community as the former Board President of Habitat for Humanity Sierra Vista, a commissioner for the Industrial Development Authority, a former member of the Sierra Vista City Council’s Citizen Advisory Commission, and as the former President of the Asian Pacific Islander Association constituency group within Maricopa County Community College District (MCCCD) and as the current Executive Sponsor of the MCCCD Diversity Advisory Council.
 Dr. Namuo is also an active peer reviewer for the Higher Learning Commission and currently serves as the chair of HLC’s diversity committee.

 Dr. Namuo is a published author who has written about the strategic direction of community colleges, fiscal constraint, and the strategic strengths of deeply-embedded community colleges.
 He lives in Phoenix with his wife Tiana and their family of five children (Amel, Charlotte, Kekoa, Maika, Kainoa), each of whom is extraordinary in their own way.